ZackMFleischman/MeshAngleAnalyzer/README.md

   -h, --help            show this help message and exit -t THRESHOLD, --threshold THRESHOLD
-                        The degree in angles that all edges must be greater than.
+                        The degree in angles that all edges must be greater than (default=80 degrees).
-  -v, --view            Show a plot of the model
+  -v, --view            Show a plot of the model instead of analyzing it.
 ```